A deeper look at perceptual inference

 We don’t really know what’s out there

-AIF posits that the generative model translates observations to (hidden) states, high-level representations of the world.
-The utility of explicit states is to facilitate cognitive tasks such as storage of knowledge, decision making, communication, and planning, tasks that would be very hard on the abstraction level of observations.
+AIF posits that the generative model translates observations to probabilities for mental states, high-level representations of real-world states.
+The utility of mental states is probably to facilitate cognitive tasks such as storage of knowledge, decision making, communication, and planning, tasks that would be very hard on the abstraction level of observations only 1.

-A maybe trivial, but sometimes forgotten, fact is that a model is not the reality.
-The organism can only attempt to create, use, and store useful representations of the world.
-These representations, like all models, only capture certain aspects of the real world states.
-And ontologically the model and the real world are two very different animals.
+A maybe trivial, but sometimes forgotten, fact is that a model is not the reality; the mental state is not the real-world state.
+An organism can only attempt to create, use, and store useful representations of the world in the form of mental states.
+These representations only capture certain aspects of the real-world states.
+Ontologically the model and the real world are two very different animals.

 Some notation and ontology